bre97-web/Black-Road-CODE-SOURCE/README.md

 # Shadow Of World ver.C
 + ## Update Logs.
   The new C# Project is already online!
+  Added a code license agreement!

 + ## News.
   The new features of this repository will be postponed to update soon.